Riteesh-A/president/president_python_full_spec.md

 # Multiplayer President (Custom Variant) – Python Implementation & Cursor Rules

-**Status:** Authoritative single-source specification for implementing the custom President card game variant entirely with a **Python engine** plus a lightweight web client deployed on **Vercel**, with realtime served by a persistent Python service (Fly.io / Railway / Render).
+**Status:** Authoritative single-source specification for implementing the custom President card game variant entirely with a **Python engine** plus a lightweight web client deployed on **Vercel**, with realtime served by a persistent Python service.
 Use this document for all development, code generation (Cursor), reviews, and onboarding.

 ---

 ## 1. Vision & Objectives

 1. Fast, fair, deterministic online play of a customised President (a.k.a.
-Asshole) variant for **2–5 players (max 5)** with optional bots.
+Asshole) variant for **3–5 players (max 5)** with optional bots.
 Optimal player count: 4–5.
 2. Python engine containing *all* game logic, easily unit testable and framework agnostic.
 3. Browser client (Next.js or static React) on Vercel consuming a websocket API directly from Python service.
 4. Pluggable rule config but **defaults = custom rules in Section 4**.